SpotlightKid/midiomatic/README.md

 * When the "Send" trigger input is activated, all stored Control Change messages on the channel selected with "Send Channel" are sent to its output.
+* Sending can also be triggered when the transport state of the host changes to "playing", optionally only when the transport position is zero.
 * If "Send Channel" is set to "All", all stored Control Change messages on all channels are sent.
 * While sending is in progress, the "Send" trigger input is ignored.